MIROC-DOC/model_description/draft/d.3-hori.md

 $$

-This horizontal diffusion term has strong implications for computational stability.
+This horizontal diffusion term damps high frequency component occuring aliasing for computational stability.
 In order to represent selective horizontal diffusion on small scales, 4 $\sim$ 16 is used as $N_D$.
 Here, the extra term for vorticity and divergence diffusion indicates that the term of rigid body rotation in $n=1$ does not decay.

 ### Spectral representation of equations